facebookresearch/habitat-challenge/README.md

     ```
     Build your docker container using: `docker build . --file Objectnav.Dockerfile  -t objectnav_submission`.
 (Note: you may need `sudo` priviliges to run this command.)

+    **Note:** Please make sure that you keep your local version of `fairembodied/habitat-challenge:testing_2022_habitat_base_docker` image up to date with the image we have hosted on [dockerhub](https://hub.docker.com/r/fairembodied/habitat-challenge/tags).
+This can be done by pruning all cached images, using:
+    ```
+    docker system prune -a
+    ```

 1. Dataset: First, get access to the Habitat-Matterport3D Dataset scenes by visiting [this link](https://matterport.com/habitat-matterport-3d-research-dataset) and following the given instructions.
 After getting access to the dataset, carry out the following steps to download the dataset:

     a) First, you will need to generate a matterport API Token: